Mo Mowlam: Early life

 Mowlam returned to England in 1979 to take up an appointment at the University of Newcastle upon Tyne.
-She also worked in adult education at Northern College, Barnsley, with students who had fewer opportunities than traditional university students.
-In 1981, she organised a series of alternative lectures to the Reith lectures being given that year by Laurence Martin, the university's vice chancellor.
+She also worked in adult education at Northern College, Barnsley, with underprivileged students.
+In 1981, she organised a series of alternative lectures to the Reith lectures given that year by Laurence Martin, the university's vice chancellor.
 These were published as Debate on Disarmament, with their proceeds going to the Campaign for Nuclear Disarmament.

 Personal life

-Mowlam married Jonathan Norton, a City of London banker, in County Durham on 24 June 1995; Norton died on 3 February 2009.
+Mowlam married Jonathan Norton, a Labour-supporting City of London banker, in County Durham on 24 June 1995; Norton died on 3 February 2009.
 Mowlam had two step-children from Norton's first marriage to Geraldine Bedell.

 Member of Parliament

-Having failed to win selection for the 1983 general election, Mowlam was selected as Labour candidate for the safe seat of Redcar after James Tinn stood down.
-She took the seat in the 1987 general election, becoming the Labour spokesperson on Northern Ireland later that year.
+Having failed to win selection for the 1983 general election, Mowlam worked as treasurer on Neil Kinnock's Labour leadership campaign.
+Mowlam was selected as Labour candidate for the safe seat of Redcar after James Tinn stood down.
+She took the seat in the 1987 general election, making her maiden speech in Parliament on 7 July 1987.

+Mowlam became the Labour spokesperson on Northern Ireland later in 1987.
 Together with Shadow Chancellor John Smith, Mowlam was one of the architects of Labour's "Prawn Cocktail Offensive" dedicated to reassuring the UK's financial sector about Labour's financial rectitude.

-Mowlam joined the Shadow cabinet when John Smith became leader of the Labour Party in 1992, holding the title of Shadow Secretary of State for National Heritage.
+Mowlam joined the Shadow cabinet when John Smith was elected leader of the Labour Party in 1992, holding the title of Shadow Secretary of State for National Heritage.
 During this time, she antagonised both monarchists and republicans by calling for Buckingham Palace to be demolished and replaced by a "modern" palace built at public expense.
 Later, her willingness to speak her mind, often without regard to the consequences, was seen as her greatest strength by her supporters.

 Following Smith's death in 1994, Mowlam, alongside Peter Kilfoyle, became a principal organiser of Tony Blair's campaign for the Labour leadership.
-After his victory, Blair made her Shadow Secretary of State for Northern Ireland.
+After his victory, Blair appointed her as Shadow Secretary of State for Northern Ireland.
 She initially resisted being appointed to the position, preferring an economic portfolio, but, after accepting it, she threw her weight into the job.